Cyril O'Reily: Character overview

-"Prisoner #98P284.
+"Prisoner #98P284: Cyril O'Reily.
 Convicted July 1, 1998 - Murder in the first degree.
-Sentence: Life imprisonment, up for parole in 60 years.
-Convicted in 2002 of murder in the first degree and sentenced to death."
+Sentence: Life, up for parole in 60 years."

 Cyril was a hoodlum like his brother Ryan (who is actually his half-brother, as was revealed by Suzanne Fitzgerald).
 Cyril was Ryan's lieutenant and bodyguard in the Bridge Street Gang until he was injured in a fight, suffering brain damage.
 In the second season of Oz, Cyril murders the husband of Dr. Gloria Nathan on orders from his brother, who is in love with Dr. Nathan.
 Arriving in prison, Cyril is originally housed with Vernon Schillinger, head of the Aryan Brotherhood.
 After Schillinger rapes Cyril, however, Ryan gets his brother transferred to his own cell.

 In the last season of the show, Cyril is executed despite Ryan's multiple attempts to save his brother, and despite Cyril's intellectual disability.
 Although Cyril is normally placid, he is prone to violent attacks on people when enraged, often showing great strength, which has earned him the resentment, but also the respect, of many inmates.